ivadomed/ivadomed/CONTRIBUTING.rst

         .. tab:: NVIDIA GPU Support

-            PyTorch is an integral part of ``ivadomed`` which ships CUDA 10.2 and CUDA 11.1 runtime by default.
+            PyTorch, integral part of ``ivadomed``, ships
+            CUDA 10.2 and CUDA 11.1 runtime by default with its respective installation binaries.

-            Ampere-based GPUs (with a `Compute Capability <https://developer.nvidia.com/cuda-gpus>`_ of 8.x) only work with CUDA>=11.1.
+            In case if you're wondering, Ampere-based GPUs (with a `Compute Capability <https://developer.nvidia.com/cuda-gpus>`_
+            of 8.x) only work with CUDA>=11.1.
 Although CUDA 11.1 is backward compatible with older hardware, CUDA 10.2 is preferred if available.

-            To accelerate ``ivadomed`` with CUDA 10.2 on a Linux system, you'd need to have GPUs installed with an `NVIDIA driver version >=440.33
+            Thus, to accelerate ``ivadomed`` with CUDA 10.2 on a Linux system, you'd need to have GPUs installed with an `NVIDIA driver version >=440.33
             <https://docs.nvidia.com/deploy/cuda-compatibility/index.html#minor-version-compatibility>`_.
-            And, for CUDA 11.1 you'd need an upgraded NVIDIA driver version >=450.
+            And, for CUDA 11.1 you'd rather need an upgraded NVIDIA driver version >=450.

             To verify the NVIDIA driver version, look in ``/sys`` by executing the
             command: